thejagadeesh/Cyclistic-bike-share-analysis/README.md

 | 10   | Clark St & Lincoln Ave             | 13,626                |

-## Calculate the total number of visits to each station for members by joining the start_station_count_members and end_station_count_members tables.
+## Calculate the total number of visits to each station for members by joining the start_station_count_members and end_station_count_members tables:

 -- We are using a JOIN operation on the station_name column to match the stations between the two tables.